How to Encrypt Cloud Storage in 2024: Secure Your Stored Files With Encryption

 How to Encrypt Cloud Storage: Two Ways

-However, if you have your heart set on an unencrypted service, you can encrypt the files before you upload them using encryption software.
+However, if you have your heart set on an unencrypted service, you can encrypt files before uploading to cloud using encryption software.
 This kind of software encrypts your files while they’re on your device.

 Some of them can integrate with cloud services to automatically upload your files to the cloud, while others provide their own cloud storage.
 Others still provide no cloud functionality at all and simply encrypt your files, requiring you to manually upload your files to the cloud.